cypress-io/cypress/docs/source/api/commands/screenshot.md

 **Automatic screenshots on test failure**

-When running headlessly or in [Continuous Integration](https://on.cypress.io/guides/continuous-integration), Cypress automatically takes a screenshot when a test fails.
-You can optionally turn this off by setting `screenshotOnHeadlessFailure` to `false` in your [configuration](https://on.cypress.io/guides/configuration).
+When running headlessly or in {% url 'Continuous Integration' continuous-integration %}, Cypress automatically takes a screenshot when a test fails.
+You can optionally turn this off by setting `screenshotOnHeadlessFailure` to `false` in your {% url 'configuration' configuration %}.

 **Screenshots in CI**